 In 2003, Emily originated the Visual Arts Program at the KlezKanada’s Laurentian Retreat in Lantier, Quebec, Canada.
-She has directed and taught the program for twelve years.
+She has directed and taught the program for thirteen years.
 To see this history of the Visual Arts Program at KlezKanada, click here.
-This year she will return with a program entitled:

 KlezKanada 2016 – A Banner Year!